Keyboard shortcuts

 fi

-And for tooling that does want the data, the default JSON format is ready to parse:
+And for tooling that does want structured data, the bson format is ready to parse (the engine speaks text and bson, no JSON — a host wanting JSON derives it from bson):

 That linting binary is ~700K, depends only on system libc/libm, and needs no Prolog runtime to run — hand it to anyone.